-People who experience symptoms of migraine with aura should see their doctor as soon as possible.
+People who experience symptoms of migraine with aura should speak with their doctor as soon as possible.

-People should also see a doctor if the symptoms:
+People should also contact a doctor if the symptoms:

 - do not completely resolve with time

-In these cases, a doctor should perform tests to rule out more serious conditions, such as a stroke or a retinal tear.
+In these cases, a doctor will likely perform tests to rule out more serious conditions, such as stroke or retinal tear.